A day in the life of...

 What do you enjoy most about your job?

-Geoscience is central to the production of building materials, energy, minerals and water, and to the generation and protection of the environment.
-And I think it is nice to know about the Earth we live on.
+I really enjoy examining the processes that have produced the Earth and investigating how the Earth has evolved through time.
+It helps that Geoscience is central to the production of building materials, energy, minerals and water, and to the generation and protection of the environment.
+But in the end it is nice to learn about the Earth we live on!

 Do you have advice for current secondary school students?